AlessandroMinoccheri/php-design-pattern/Creational/AbstractFactoryPattern/AbstractFactory.md

 # Abstract Factory Pattern

-In the Abstract Factory Pattern, an abstract factory defines what objects the non-abstract or concrete factory will need to be able to create.
+Abstract Factory Pattern defines what objects the non-abstract or concrete factory will need to be able to create.

-The concrete factory must create the correct objects for it's context, insuring that all objects created by the concrete factory have been chosen to be able to work correctly for a given circumstance.
+The concrete factory must create the correct objects for it's context, ensuring that all objects created by the concrete factory have been chosen to be able to work correctly for a given circumstance.

-It provides an interface for creating families of related or dependent > objects without specifying their concrete classes.
+It provides an interface for creating families of related or dependent objects without specifying their concrete classes.

 ## When to use It